elementor/eunit/docs/helpers/globals.md

 # Global Helpers

-`Eunit\Traits\Globals` Trait is to be used in your test suite class to allow easier setting and cleanup of super globals.
+`Eunit\Helpers\Globals` Class is to be used in your test suite class to allow easier setting and cleanup of super globals.

 !> This is subject to change